brianreumere/mutualaid.info/hugo/mutualaid.info/content/posts/2020-05-19-wireguard-go-openbsd.md

 draft: false
 ---

-> WireGuard kernel support on OpenBSD is coming (hopefully) soon!
+{{< callout >}}WireGuard kernel support on OpenBSD is coming (hopefully) soon!
 It's not in the `-current` branch or snapshots quite yet.
 [The repository where it's being worked on is here](https://git.zx2c4.com/wireguard-openbsd/) and patches have been submitted by the developers to the `tech@` mailing list.
-Once kernel support is in the `-current` branch of OpenBSD, I'll try to publish an updated post using the kernel support instead of `wireguard-go`.
+Once kernel support is in the `-current` branch of OpenBSD, I'll try to publish an updated post using the kernel support instead of `wireguard-go`.{{< /callout >}}

 I was inspired to write this by a friend who wanted to automatically tunnel traffic from specific devices on their local network over a WireGuard VPN.
 A few other resources were helpful in getting up to speed on WireGuard and OpenBSD routing: